psahni/aws_saa_prep/9_AWS_Fundamentals_RDS_Auroa_Elastic_Cache.md

 * Cache are high performance and low latency
 * Redis has Data durability and high availability
 * No Backup and restore in Memcache (Non persistant)
+* Sticky Session Alternative:-
+  * Storing Session Data in ElastiCache is a common pattern to ensuring different EC2 instances can retrieve your user's state if needed.

 ### Use case Redis